Independent and fearless

 We are continuing our work in monitoring all legislation and policy proposals that impact on human rights in Ireland, including by continuing to advocate for the ratification by Ireland of all international human rights treaties.
 We are strengthening our role in leading and influencing public debate as an independent and principled voice for human rights and civil liberties.
 We continue to position ourselves as an essential leader of Ireland’s human rights community through connecting the protection of human rights in Ireland to international human rights mechanisms and networks.

 We are domestically focussed but internationally informed.
 We work closely with partner organisations across Ireland and in many other countries.
-We are one of 13 members of the International Network of Civil Liberties Organisations (INCLO), and our work draws on our relationships with human rights leaders in all parts of the world.
+We are one of 13 members of the International Network of Civil Liberties Organisations (INCLO), as well as a member of the liberties.eu network, and our work draws on our relationships with human rights leaders in all parts of the world.